 The Evans Lab studies how microscopic organisms - bacteria, fungi, and archaea - function and respond to their environment.
-We are interested in how microbes respond to disturbances and stress, and what factors alter the diversity of microbial communities.
-We are equally interested in the ecosystem functions that microbes carryout, like cycling nutrients and facilitating plant growth.
+We are interested in how microbes respond to disturbances and stress, and what factors alter the diversity of microbial communities, as well as the ecosystem functions that microbes carry out, like cycling nutrients and facilitating plant growth.
 We assess these processes using a combination of ecosystem and theoretical modeling, field manipulations, and biogeochemical and molecular methods in the laboratory.
 Since microbes are essentially everywhere, knowledge of how these tiny organisms operate can help us better predict ecosystem responses to global change, optimize ecosystem services, and understand the importance of microbes for the many larger organisms they are associated with.

 August 2019 updates

 June 2019 updates

 March 2019 updates

 Jan 2018: Happy new year!
 This month, we had to say goodbye to Kevin, a charter member of the Evans Lab and just a great person to have around.
 Thank you, and you will be missed.
 With Kevin's departure we have been brushing up on lab organization and everyone has been great at contributing to this.